'Spreading like wildfire': Facebook fights hate speech before Myanmar poll

 Among the blocked army-linked accounts were two that had attacked Sithu Maung with ethnic and religious slurs.

-The pages found by Reuters were also pro-army and included some newly created pages that replicated others that had only recently been blocked by Facebook
+Twenty pages and pro-military accounts found by Reuters published simultaneous posts and included some newly created ones that replicated others that had only recently been blocked by Facebook.

 The army did not respond to a request for comment.